mmbmf1/mmbmf1/posts/psql-copy-command.md

 ## Introduction

 Import large CSV files directly into PostgreSQL using `\copy`.
 Fast, reliable, no external tools needed.
+This native PostgreSQL command handles large imports efficiently and works seamlessly with your existing database setup.
+Much faster than GUI tools or custom import scripts.

 ## The Problem

 GUI tools and custom scripts can be slow for large CSV imports.
 Looking for a simpler approach.
+GUI database tools often struggle with large files, timing out or consuming excessive memory.
+Custom import scripts add complexity and maintenance overhead.
+You need something fast, reliable, and built into PostgreSQL itself.

 ## The Solution

 Use psql's `\copy` command for direct database-level CSV import.
+This native PostgreSQL command reads CSV files directly and inserts data efficiently.
+It handles headers, delimiters, and data types automatically, making imports straightforward.
+Works seamlessly with Docker containers and local PostgreSQL installations.

 **Basic import:**
 ```sql